 Maximum automobile value.
 You cannot use the cents-per-mile rule for an automobile (any 4-wheeled vehicle, such as a car, pickup truck, or van) if its value when you first make it available to any employee for personal use is more than an amount determined by the IRS as the maximum automobile value for the year.
-For example, you cannot use the cents-per-mile rule for an automobile that you first made available to an employee in 2002 if its value at that time was more than \$15,300.
-The maximum automobile value for 2003 will be published in a revenue procedure in the Internal Revenue Bulletin early in 2003.
+For example, you cannot use the cents-per-mile rule for an automobile that you first made available to an employee in 2007 if its value at that time exceeded \$15,100 for a passenger automobile or \$16,100 for a truck or van.
 If you and the employee own or lease the automobile together, see Regulations section 1.61-21(e)(1)(iii)(B).